 Related Post: Snorkeling In Maui

 My husband and I got to experience the unpaved, bumpy, and zigzag turn that you have been warned about in all of the books first hand.
-I have chosen our 6 Top Road To Hana Stops.
+I have chosen our favorite Stops along the Road To Hana.

 The Road To Hana Stops